maxguru/mysql-vector/README.md

 ```

 ### Searching for Similar Vectors
-Perform a search for vectors similar to a given vector using the cosine similarity criteria.
+Perform a search for vectors similar to a given vector using the two-stage cosine similarity algorithm.
 The `topN` parameter specifies the maximum number of similar vectors to return.
 ```php
 // Find vectors similar to a given vector
 $similarVectors = $vectorTable->search($vector, $topN);